 For more information visit the Student Center & Event Services website.

-ASUCI Student Life Activities include annual events such as Shocktoberfest, Homecoming, Wayzgoose, Soulstice, and Summerlands.
-Ongoing events include such programs as major concerts, “Rally Alley” spirit events before athletic games, Defend the Bren, spirit days, and weekly movie screenings.
-This organization also sponsors student educational programs such as the Visions Leadership class (1.3 units), Speakers & Debate series, UTeach, and the Anteater Mentorship Program.
+ASUCI Student Life Activities include annual events such as Welcome Week, Shocktoberfest, Homecoming, Soulstice and Summerlands.
+Ongoing events include such programs as major concerts, “Rally Alley” spirit events before athletic games, Defend the Bren, spirit days and weekly movie screenings.
+This organization also sponsors student educational programs such as the Visions Leadership class (1.3 units), Speakers & Debate series and the Anteater Mentorship class (1.3 units).

-ASUCI Advocacy programs include Elections (campus and local), Undergraduate Senate, External Affairs and the Lobby core seminar course (1.3 units), where students travel to Sacramento to represent student issues.
-The ASUCI Legislative Council nominates undergraduate students for positions on UCI administrative, Academic Senate, and ad hoc committees, and ensures graduate students have a voice in policy and decision-making on the UCI campus.
+ASUCI Advocacy programs include Elections (campus and local), Undergraduate Senate and External Affairs, where students travel to Sacramento to represent student issues.
+The ASUCI Senate nominates undergraduate students for positions on UCI administrative, Academic Senate and ad hoc committees, and ensures undergraduate students have a voice in policy and decision-making on the UCI campus.

 ASUCI Services include the following:

 Club and Organization Accounting: The ASUCI Business Office provides banking and accounting services to registered campus organizations.